sequencefilm/docs-and-issues/docs/files_and_organization/preview_and_playback.md

 ![Frame Stepping](/static/preview_and_playback/Frame_Stepping_2.gif)

+## Navigate Edit Points with Arrow Keys

+When in a timeline, you can use the up anddown arrow keys to move to the previous and next edit points in the timeline.

 ## Loop Playback

 By default playback will end at the end of a library clip or at the end of a timeline.
 You can enable the loop toggle in the playback controls to make playback loop continuously until manually pausing it.